Dialpuri/NucleoFind/README.md

 To build NucleoFind upon every Python import, which will be useful in development, run:

     pip install --no-build-isolation --config-settings=editable.rebuild=true -Cbuild-dir=build -ve .

+### Testing

+If you wish to contribute to this repository, all tests must pass, they can be run with pytest:

+    cd package
+    pytest tests --runslow --unit -v